Postgraduate research courses in International Relations

 St Andrews scholarships

 St Andrews offers a number of scholarships to research students.
-Find out more about available research scholarships.

-St Leonard’s Research Widening Participation scholarships
+St Leonard’s Widening Access PhD Scholarship

 External funding opportunities

-- ESRC funded studentships are available for application by UK and EU residents, and are offered as part of the Scottish Graduate School of Social Science Doctoral Training Programme.
+- ESRC-funded studentships are available for application by UK and EU residents, and are offered as part of the Scottish Graduate School of Social Science Doctoral Training Programme.

-- AHRC funded studentships are available for application by UK and EU residents, and are offered as part of the Scottish Graduate School for Arts and Humanities Doctoral Training Programme.
+- AHRC-funded studentships are available for application by UK and EU residents, and are offered as part of the Scottish Graduate School for Arts and Humanities Doctoral Training Programme.

 - The Postgraduate Studentships website has a comprehensive searchable database of funding opportunities.